Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 Updating your Windows Server VM in Azure is a little bit easier.
 It takes advantage of the cloud infrastructure to allow point-and-click updates.

 ### Part 1: Updating Windows with Artifacts

-(Image:Ops705_artifacts1.jpg - Figure 13: Adding artifacts to your Windows VM in Azure.)

 1. Spin up your Windows Server VM, and wait until it's fully started up.
 1. In the Azure blade for your Windows Server VM, click on the **Manage artifacts** item in the menu bar to the left.